Graveyard Tour — Shiloh Lutheran Church

 German Roots

 The church, which eventually was called “The German Church Beyond Muddy Creek” by the Moravians, was served both by visiting Lutheran and Moravian preachers.
-As early as 1776, Moravian records bare evidence of regular visits by Moravian preachers and of the services, baptisms and funerals over which they presided.
+As early as 1776, Moravian records bear evidence of regular visits by Moravian preachers and of the services, baptisms and funerals over which they presided.

 In 1810, Lutheran Church records recognized the church as “belonging to the Lutherans and Reformed.”
 Those records further state: